 Venµs was launched from the Centre Spatial Guyanais by a VEGA rocket, during the night from 2017, August 1st to 2nd.

-Thanks to its multispectral camera (12 spectral bands in the visible and near-infrared ranges, with spectral characteristics provided here), it acquires every 2 days 123 areas at a spatial resolution of 5 m.
+Thanks to its multispectral camera (12 spectral bands in the visible and near-infrared ranges, with spectral characteristics provided here), it acquires every 2 days over 123 areas at a spatial resolution of 5 m.
 The end of this mission is foreseen in 2020, August.

 The selected areas cover the main terrestrial and coastal ecosystems in the world.